Guide to Visiting Sakurai Futamigaura ( + How to Get There)

 What’s Special About Sakurai Futamigaura?

-The thing that stands out most is the large white torii gate in the middle of the sea.
+What stands out most is the large white torii gate in the middle of the sea.

 Behind the torii gate is the Futamigaura, or couple rocks, symbolizing marital unity.
 The rocks are connected by a sacred Shinto rope, or shimenawa.

-Sakurai Futamigaura is also considered one of Japan’s top sunset spots.
+Sakurai Futamigaura is also considered one of Japan’s top sunset spots. 🌅

-Things to Do at Sakurai Futamigaura
+Top Things to See at Sakurai Futamigaura

 1. Futamigaura Couple Rock

-2. Enjoy the Beaches
+2. Scenic Itoshima Beaches

-Palm Beach is also a few minutes walk away.
+Palm Beach is also just a few minutes walk away.

 3. Fukuoka City Limits